5 min read

 - Do it yourself the old-fashioned way.
 Meaning, fill out the tax forms on paper and submit via mail (or scan and e-file).

-De Haan says however you get your taxes done, consider filing electronically.
-For the tax year 2020, more than 94% of individual tax returns were e-filed.1 It saves time, tends to be more accurate, and gets you a refund faster, if applicable.
+However you get your taxes done, consider filing electronically.
+It saves time, tends to be more accurate, and gets you a refund faster, if applicable.

 4. Figure out how to pay your income tax bill or what to do with a refund.